ghostnetw/ghost-fishing/README.md

 5. Sell your catch at the fish market!

 ## 🙌 Credits
-Based on wasabi_fishing by wasabirobby
-Modified and enhanced by Azotea Development
+Modified and enhanced by Ghostnetw Development

 ## 🤝 Support
 For support, join our Discord community!